Volunteer for the MSA Trust

 Already a volunteer?

-If you’re already volunteering with us, you can find all of the information and resources you will need to help you in your role here.
+If you’re already volunteering with us, you can find all of the information and resources you need by contacting us by phone or by emailing volunteer@msatrust.org.uk.

 “Our volunteers are at the heart of our work and at the heart of every community so that people affected by MSA receive the support they need.
 We are committed to ensuring volunteers received the best possible experience whilst volunteering and that they feel fulfilled and valued.”